alex1233213/MusicVisuals/README.md

 ## How to run
 There are 5 visuals which I created :
--Star, toggled with 1.
+- Star, toggled with 1.
--Triangles, toggled with 2.
+- Triangles, toggled with 2.
--Spheres, toggled with 3.
+- Spheres, toggled with 3.
--Audio Circles, toggled with 4.
+- Audio Circles, toggled with 4.
--Cubes, toggled with 5.
+- Cubes, toggled with 5.

 In order to start playing the music, the space key is pressed.